IAIA-CINE-392G/course-material/assignment/A9-Pixels.md

 **4/7/2016**

 ##Pixels Assignment
-Create an image filter using pixels processing.
+Create an image filter using pixel processing.
 This can be an implementation of a known image filter or a custom filter.

 ##Deliverable
 1. A Processing source code file, named **Pixels.pde**